thilinaishanpiyarathna/Election-management-system/README.md

 # Election-management-system
-Election Management System for parliamentary election in Sri lanka
+Election Management System for parliamentary election in Sri lanka by using java netbeans